syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 SfDataGrid supports to show column summary and title summary at the same time.
 You can show column summary along with title by defining the [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html)  and `GridSummaryRow.TitleColumnCount` property along with defining summary columns.
 Showing column summary along with title can be only supported if [GridSummaryRow.ShowSummaryInRow](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) is disabled.

-Refer [Defining summary for column](#defining-summary-for-column-1) section to know more about how to defining summary columns.
+Refer [Defining summary for column](#defining-summary-for-column-1) section to know more about how to define summary columns.

 In the below code snippet, `GridSummaryRow.TitleColumnCount` is set as 2 and [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html) is defined along with summary columns.